Skip to content

 Windows 10

-Still widely supported, recommended by some manufacturers for critical sessions
+Still widely supported — recommended by several manufacturers for critical sessions

 Stable